MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 ---

-# Planning new governance scenarios for business partners and external users
+# Plan new governance scenarios for business partners and external users